 About Micah

-Web development was a very natural direction for me, as I've always found it deeply rewarding to solve problems and create unique experiences.
-Throughout my education I had an affinity towards mathematics and science which fostered my analytical mindset.
-I have also picked up various art forms such as origami over the years, which nurtured my creative side.
-This made web development the perfect career that would keep me passionate and eager to grow.
+Web development was a natural direction for me, as I've always found it deeply rewarding to solve problems and creatively develop experiences.
+I have found this true all throughout my studies and personal life.
+This made web development the perfect career that would keep me passionate about my work.
 I graduated in 2024 with a B.S. in Computer Science & Engineering from Lehigh University with high honors, but my most valuable experience has come through hands-on development.
-My personal full stack project, eSentry, has evolved from a final project at Lehigh into a fully deployed product, undergoing a complete refactor from Angular.js to Next.js with a new Node.js backend as my skills advanced.
-This journey continued professionally when TS Partners Inc. asked me to redesign their dashboard experience for their Transtar software, where what began as a Next.js mockup grew into a comprehensive redesign that expanded beyond its original scope.

 Origami